 Prior to commencing practice you will also need to apply for an annual practising certificate, and again, there is an extra charge, and an application form .
 If all documentation is correct, then this process should take no more than five - seven working days.
 Your APC will have the "Preceptorship" condition on the scope of practice.
 Please click here to read more about this condition.

-As stated above, if there is a delay between gaining registration and applying for a practising certificate, then practitioners will be required to show their previous 12 months Compulsory Professional Development/Education (from their home country).
+As stated above, if there is a delay between gaining registration and applying for a practising certificate, practitioners will be required to show their previous twelve months Compulsory Professional Development/Education (from their home country).

 The process is:

 In order to be considered for the OCNZ Competent Authority Pathway you must have one or more of the following qualifications.